Fall 2016 Enrollment

 The Core makes an important effort to seek measurable student learning outcomes, boosting students’ critical thinking skills, analytical reasoning, problem solving, and written communication skills.
 These outcomes may be measured differently in each Core area, but they all focus on ensuring students the competencies needed to succeed in the 21st-century workforce.

-Among the most popular programs at Ashland at the travel learning opportunities offered through the Study Abroad Office.
-The knowledgeable staff enthusiastically assist students in finding a program that best fits their academic, professional, and personal goals both in the U.S. and abroad.
+Some of the most popular programs at Ashland include the travel learning opportunities offered through the Study Abroad Office.
+The knowledgeable staff enthusiastically assist students in finding a program that best fits their academic, professional, and personal goals in the U.S. and abroad.

 |International Student Organization||X|